Are Financial Advisors Worth the Cost?

 Do-it-yourself investors may not realize there’s a cost to investing.
 The expenses of underlying investment directly reduces your return, trading costs apply to buys and sells, and mutual funds may have different share classes with varying fee structures.

 401(k) and 403(b) retirement plan participants will generally pay administration fees to the plan.
 Their investment choices are limited to the fund lineup available to them.
-This is a big reason why it’s usually a good idea to roll over an old 401(k).

 How fund expenses reduce your return: